-ALLIED HEALTH TECHNOLOGIES, MEDICAL IMAGING SCIENCES & CLINICAL LABORATORY SCIENCES MAJORS WITH A MINOR IN BIOLOGY

-These are joint degree programs with the University of Medicine and Dentistry of New Jersey's School of Health Related Professions/Rutgers University in Newark and Scotch Plains.
-At GCU, students take a specific set of science courses leading to a minor in biology, and complete the general education (physical education, humanities and social sciences) requirements at GCU.
-This typically adds up to a total of 85 or more GCU credits depending on the student's choice of program.
-In the fall of the junior year (consult with advisor and UMDNJ/Rutgers University Web site for deadline date), the student applies to the UMDNJ's School of Health Related Professions/Rutgers University.
+ALLIED HEALTH TECHNOLOGIES, MEDICAL IMAGING SCIENCES & CLINICAL LABORATORY SCIENCES MAJORS WITH A MINOR IN BIOLOGY up to a total of 85 or more GCU credits depending on the student's choice of program.
+In the fall of the junior year (consult with advisor and Rutgers University Web site for deadline date), the student applies to the Rutgers University's School of Health Related Professions.
 For Medical Imaging Sciences, the student chooses one of the following specialties: cardiac sonography, diagnostic medical sonography, vascular sonography, or nuclear medicine.
 For a B.S. in Allied Health Technologies, the specialty is respiratory care.
 For B.S. in Clinical Laboratory Sciences, the student chooses one of the following specialties: cytotechnology or medical laboratory science.
 If accepted, the student spends 12-15 months taking the specialized courses (36-44 credits) in the field of study.
-At the conclusion of the period of study at UMDNJ/Rutgers University, the student earns a Bachelor of Science in Allied Health Technologies with a minor in biology, a Bachelor of Science in Clinical Laboratory Sciences with a minor in biology, or a Bachelor of Science in Medical Imaging Sciences, jointly awarded by GCU and UMDNJ/Rutgers University.
-GCU does not guarantee acceptance into any UMDNJ/Rutgers University program.
-UMDNJ/Rutgers University generally expects applicants to have earned no grade lower than a C in the required science courses and to have a minimum GPA of at least 2.75 (requirements subject to change).
-Meeting or exceeding the minimum GPA does not guarantee acceptance into the UMDNJ/Rutgers University program.
-Some UMDNJ/Rutgers University courses are taught online.
+At the conclusion of the period of study at Rutgers University, the student earns a Bachelor of Science in Allied Health Technologies with a minor in biology, a Bachelor of Science in Clinical Laboratory Sciences with a minor in biology, or a Bachelor of Science in Medical Imaging Sciences, jointly awarded by GCU and Rutgers University.
+GCU does not guarantee acceptance into any Rutgers University program.
+Rutgers University generally expects applicants to have earned no grade lower than a C in the required science courses and to have a minimum GPA of at least 2.75 (requirements subject to change).
+Meeting or exceeding the minimum GPA does not guarantee acceptance into the Rutgers University program.
+Some Rutgers University courses are taught online.